 How can human rights law be applied to suspected terrorists?
 How does freedom of expression concern articles that may appear obscene?

-Our introductory short course in Human Rights Law discusses human rights and the rights and obligations of the state and individuals.
+When you study Human Rights Law by joining our introductory short course, you will discuss human rights and the rights and obligations of the state and individuals.

-Set across ten classes at our central London campus, our Human Rights Law course examines the application of fundamental human rights to various areas of law, including family, criminal, refugee and employment law.
+Set across ten classes at online, our Human Rights Law course examines the application of fundamental human rights to various areas of law, including family, criminal, refugee and employment law.

 Throughout the five weeks, you’ll engage in lively discussions related to current and complex human rights issues.
 You’ll discuss and debate everything from treatment of aliens to liberty and security.